okgourmet.com Home of Steve's Restaurant Reviews

 Sometimes I lament the lack of real choices in restaurants, and it begins to look as if they have to specialize in greasy fried foods to survive.
 I eat my share of this type of food, but one of the purposes of this web site is to seek out places (particularly little known restaurants) that are different from the norm.
 Green & Grilled is one such place that provides a contrast to the average diner or burger joint.
 Green & Grilled concentrates on healthy foods, but with satisfying flavors.
 It is a little different, but I found it to be very good.

 Green & Grilled serves American food, including grilled meats, salads, and soups.
 If I had to describe a down side to the restaurant it would be the limited menu (although once people try it I think they will be happy with what is served).
-In my opinion the grilled meats make a good meal, especially since they come with a side and a salad.
-They have a very liberal substitution policy, and practically anything (including soups) can be ordered as a side or a substitute for a salad.
+In fact, the small menu, casual setting, and lack of table service are not normally characteristics of a restaurant to which I would give such a high rating, but the food really is that good.

 Bacon spinach salad